Cleaning painted, plastic, and vinyl and chrome surfaces

 Maintaining leather upholstery

-Dust occassionally with a clean, dry cloth.
+Dust occasionally with a clean, dry cloth.
 Most stains can be removed by applying a mild soap to a damp cloth, working up thin suds, then rubbing it gently over the stain.
 Rinse with a clean damp cloth then wipe dry.
 Never use furniture polishes, oils, varnishes or ammonia on leather.
 Some cleaning products may cause discoloration and should be tested in an inconspicuous area before using.

-Caster pintles should be lubricated once or twice a year.
+Clean chair casters periodically to clear out carpet fibers, dirt etc. Caster pintles should be lubricated once or twice a year.

 Cleaning chair glides

-When chairs with glides are used, the glides should be cleaned of dirt and waxed regularly to avoid build-up.
+Chair glides should be cleaned of dirt and waxed regularly to avoid build-up.
 Apply household cleaner and wipe dry with a clean, soft cloth.

 Lubrication of pneumatic column